paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

     - add a way to sign the tx without having to expose your private key (e.g. using [Solong](https://solongwallet.com/) or the [SOL Wallet Adapter](https://github.com/project-serum/sol-wallet-adapter))
     - make it prettier
     - add functionality to view an escrow's state given its address
 - add a `Cancel` endpoint to the program.
 Currently, Alice's tokens are stuck in limbo and she will not be able to recover them if Bob decides not to take the trade.
-Add an endpoint that allows Alice to cancel the ongoing escrow, transferring the X tokens back to her and closing the two created accounts.
+Add an endpoint that allows Alice to cancel the ongoing escrow, transferring the X tokens back to her and closing the two created accounts. 🚨 If you implement cancel, you also need to add another check to prevent a frontrunning attack.
+Preventing it requires that Bob also sends the amount of Y tokens that he expects to send Alice (`expected_y_amount`) in addition to the amount of X tokens he expects from her.
+The check belongs in `process_exchange` and verifies that `escrow_info.expected_amount == expected_y_amount`.
+This prevents the following attack: Once Bob sends his Transaction and Alice sees it, Alice can cancel the escrow, reinitialise it at the same address but with a higher expected amount, thereby receiving more Y tokens than Bob expected to give her.
+Alternatively (or additionally), Bob could use a temporary token account himself so that in the case Alice frontruns him, his tx will fail because there's not enough Y tokens in his temporary token account. 🚨
 ## Further reading

 - [The docs](https://docs.solana.com)